-Riding a horse that you are too big or small for can have welfare issues, so whether you are a horse owner, looking for a horse, or rider at your local centre it is useful to know how your size and shape can influence the type of horse that can carry you comfortably.
+Riding a horse that you are too big or small for can cause welfare issues, so whether you’re a horse owner, looking for a horse, or rider at your local centre, it is helpful to know how your size and shape can influence the type of horse that can carry you comfortably.

 Find a horse to suit your size

-If you have ever sat on a horse that is not the right size or shape for you, one of the first things you will notice is you don’t feel comfortable.
-If you aren’t comfortable on a horse you will constantly change your position which affects how your horse moves as he has to rebalance himself each time your balance changes.
+If you have ever sat on a horse that is not the right size or shape for you, one of the first things you will notice is that you don’t feel comfortable.
+If you aren’t comfortable on a horse, you’ll constantly change your position, which affects how your horse moves as they’ll have to rebalance themselves each time your balance changes.

-Weight can be a sensitive subject, but it is crucial that as a rider you consider the weight the horse has to carry.
+Weight can be a sensitive subject, but it is crucial that, as a rider, you consider the weight your horse can carry.
 This includes the weight of the tack and equipment, as well as the rider.

-All BHS Approved Riding Centres will have rider height and weight limits in place for each of their ponies and horses to help protect their welfare.
-If you ride at a BHS Approved Centre, you will be matched to a horse based on your size and riding ability, so it is important that you are accurate with the information you give, to allow the centre to choose the most suitable horse for you.
+Most BHS Approved Riding Centres will have rider weight and potentially height limits in place for each of their ponies and horses to help protect their welfare.
+You’ll be matched to a horse based on your size and riding ability, so it’s important that you give the centre accurate information so that they can choose the most suitable horse for you.

 How do I know if I'm too big for my horse?

-A horse carrying a load that is too heavy for them will start to show signs of stress and pain due to the extra strain placed on his back.
+A horse carrying a load that is too heavy for them will start showing signs of stress and pain due to the extra strain placed on their back.

 Immediate signs of discomfort